-ACT runs a three-day, mandatory orientation at the beginning of each semester that includes a day-long field trip.
+ACT runs a mandatory orientation at the beginning of each term.
 They will give you information about the campus, finding your way around Thessaloniki, food, shopping, and more.
 They will also arrange for a trip to stores for any household goods you need.
 During orientation, lunches will be provided, but you will need to supply your other meals.
 The international office also tries to coordinate various mixers throughout orientation so that you get to know the other international students and Greek students.